Drumcondra railway station: Train Services

+Bus Services

+Many bus services operate from the street outside the station, with a mix of local and regional operators with routes to destinations such as Dublin City Centre, Dublin Airport, DCU, Trinity College Dublin, Dundalk (Marshes Shopping Centre), Swords, Carrickmacross, Gorey, and Drogheda.

 Proposals

 Drumcondra was considered as a potential interchange stop on the proposed Metro North line of the Dublin Metro.
 However, following publication of revised plans for MetroLink in 2018, it was proposed that it would link up with a new station at Glasnevin, west of Drumcondra.